jbwilkes/Final-Results/README.md

 This repository highlights some of the final results of many projects that I'm very proud of. <br>

-# Reservoir Computing & Chaos
+# Reservoir Thinning
-* This paper associated with the research I performed at BYU will hopefully be available mid-2022.
+* This paper associated with the research I performed at BYU will hopefully be published mid-2022.
+It focuses on Reservoir Computing & Chaotic Systems.
 More details to come.

 # RISK Game Prediction
 * Predicting the winner of the board game Risk was potentially one of my favorite parts of my undergraduate.
 I was able to apply valuable ML techniques to an interesting problem, as well as lead the large scale data generation, engineering and analysis.